jantuomi/milch/README.md

 ## Summary

 `MILCH` (or `Milch`, or `milch`) is a interpreted, dynamically typed functional programming language that has some Lisp-inspired syntax and Haskell-inspired semantics.
-Milch is german for 🥛.
+Milch is German for 🥛.

 I'm developing this language by myself as a hobby, and the spec is going to change all the time.
 Some features documented here might not yet be implemented.